-Pages used to be able to edit their link metadata (headline, description and image) to optimize their posts.
+Users used to be able to edit the link metadata (headline, description and image) to optimize all of their posts.
 However, in June 2017, Facebook announced they would be removing the ability to edit how a link appears on Facebook for any Page to battle false news.
-This was in effect a month later and while Facebook courteously extended access to selected publishers, most of us are no longer able to edit link previews (including tools like Sendible).
+This was in effect a month later and while Facebook courteously extended access to selected publishers, most of us were no longer able to edit link previews (including tools like Sendible).

-While things may seem grim, there’s a ray of sunshine which is a tool called the Facebook Open Graph Debugger.
+You can also use a tool called the Facebook Open Graph Debugger to improve the look of the links you share.
 It allows you to preview your link before publishing it on Facebook directly.
-From here, you can immediately tell if there’s anything wrong with the metadata and fix it on your website or blog.
+From here, you can immediately tell if there's anything wrong with the metadata and fix it on your website or blog.

 Technical tip: If the link previews are not displaying correctly, you may need to fix some settings on your website first.
 Using an internet browser like Google Chrome, use the Inspect tool (right click > Inspect) and the code of the selected site will appear on the right-hand side.
 In the code, look for the meta property="og:image" and see which image (e.g., .jpg or .png) is attached to it.
 This is the code that Facebook uses for the link preview image, so if it's not there, you may need some help from developers to get this set up correctly.

 When mentioning other brands, businesses or products, tag their Facebook Page to increase engagement.
 They will see that you have tagged them in your post and it's possible they will leave a comment thanking you, which will be valued by the new Facebook News Feed algorithm.

 To further increase the discoverability of your content, tag the location of your post.
 This is useful for businesses working on improving their local presence.
 Facebook wants to show more local stories to users in the News Feed, so if you are a local business, things are looking bright.

 Focus on audience building and your community

 #6 Engage with your followers whenever you can